lbryio/lbry.tech/documents/glossary.md

 ### Simplified Payment Verification

 A scheme to validate transactions without storing the whole blockchain (only block headers) and without trusting any external service.
-Every transaction must be present with all its parent and sibling hashes in a *merkle tree* up to the root.
-SPV client trusts the most *difficult* chain of block headers and can validate if the transaction indeed belongs to a certain block header.
+Every transaction must be present with all its parent and sibling hashes in a *Merkle tree* up to the root.
+An SPV client trusts the most *difficult* chain of block headers and can validate if the transaction indeed belongs to a certain block header.
 Since SPV does not validate all transactions, a *51% attack* may not only cause a *double spend* (like with *full nodes*), but also make a completely invalid payment with credits created from nowhere.
 However, this kind of attack is very costly and probably more expensive than a product in question.
 Frequently abbreviated as SPV.

 ### Soft Fork